 Over Commentary SI Nehra to Mandeep, FOUR, first boundary for Mandeep and RCB.
-Full and on the pads, needed to be put away and Mandeep did just that, picked it up and dispatched it 0.5 over mid-wicket, couple of bounces and into the fence 0.33 Nehra to Mandeep, FOUR, back-to-back boundaries to 1 end the first over.
-Again, Nehra is a tad short in his 0.18
+Full and on the pads, needed to be put away and Mandeep did just that, picked it up and dispatched it 0.5 over mid-wicket, couple of bounces and into the fence 0.33 Nehra to Mandeep, FOUR, back-to-back boundaries to end the first over.
+Again, Nehra is a tad short in his 1 length, Mandeep had the width to cut and he didn't try to 0.18